kuleshov/architect/README.md

 A `containment` file encodes container hits in the genome.
 The `edges` file encodes paired-end read information.
 The `fasta` file contains the pre-assembled contigs.

 The input files are generated from `bam` aligments using their corresponding scripts in the `/bam` folder.

+## Results

+We used Architect to assemble the genomes of *D. melanogaster* and *C. elegans* as well as two gut metgenomic datasets.
+Architect took as input standard short read assemblies augmented with raw short reads cloud based on the Illumina TSLRs technology that were subsampled to various depths.
+We found that the scaffolder produced up to 5x improvements in contig contiguity without increasing the misassembly rate, and using between 4-20x less sequencing data.